nf-osi/nf-hackathon-2019/README.md

 1. Open a command line interface, such as Terminal.
 2. Do `docker pull nfosi/nf-hackathon-2019-r` to get the Docker image.
-3. Do `docker run -e PASSWORD=<mypassword> --rm -p 8787:8787 nfosi/nf-hackathon-2019-r` to start the container.
+3. Do `docker run -e PASSWORD=<mypassword> -e ROOT=true --rm -p 8787:8787 nfosi/nf-hackathon-2019-r` to start the container.
 Make sure to replace `<mypassword>` with a unique password.
 It cannot be "rstudio"!
 4. Open your preferred browser and navigate to `localhost:8787`.
 Login using the username "rstudio" and the password that you set in step 3.
 5. In the Files pane, click on "0-setup.Rmd" to get started, and to learn how to make your Synapse credentials available to `synapser`.